1961: “Heart and Soul” by doo-wop group The Cleftones was released. It became their most successful single, reaching #18 on the Billboard Hot 100.

 1961: Ray Charles topped the Billboard R&B chart with “One Mint Julep.”

-1964: Bob Dylan had his first #1 album when his second studio album The Freewheelin’ Bob Dylan reached the top of the UK album chart.
+1964: Bob Dylan had his first #1 album when his second studio album, The Freewheelin’ Bob Dylan, reached the top of the UK album chart.
 The LP was also Dylan’s first to chart in the US, where it reached #22.

 1964: Them, with lead singer Van Morrison, made their live debut at the Maritime Hotel in Belfast, Northern Ireland.

 1965: “Just a Little” by The Beau Brummels entered the Billboard Hot 100.
 The song became the band’s highest charting song, peaking at #8, and reached the tops of the charts in Canada and Australia.
-The song had been produced by disc jockey and Autumn Records staff producer Sylvester Stewart, who later became more well-known as Sly Stone.
+The song was produced by disc jockey and Autumn Records staff producer Sylvester Stewart, who later became more well-known as Sly Stone.

 1969: Bob Dylan’s former backing group, simply known as The Band, made their first standalone appearance at San Francisco’s Winterland Ballroom.